abhogal-lab/WillisWorks/README.md

 > **5.** Add CoW, leptomeningeal or bypass support one route at a time
 > and compare state A versus B.
 >
-> **6.** Open Staging to summarize the current state, then return to the
+> **6.** Open Staging to summarize the current state.
+Open Dynamics to inspect
-> continuous numbers.
+> the autoregulatory compensation curve.
+Open Model to see quantitative outputs.
 >
-> **7.** Open Dynamics and independently select autoregulation, Suzuki,
+> **7.** A simulations tab below the brain provides a dynamic representation
-> stenosis or oxygen delivery.
-Autoregulation is the default.
+> of flow and oef changes in response to increasing hemodynamic burden.
 >
 > **8.** Run a time-resolved simulation only after understanding the
 > corresponding static state.